 AltC, Oklo and certain of their respective directors, executive officers and other members of management and employees may, under SEC rules, be deemed to be participants in the solicitation of proxies from AltC's shareholders in connection with the proposed transaction.
-Information regarding the persons who may, under SEC rules, be deemed participants in the solicitation of AltC's shareholders in connection with the proposed transaction will be set forth in AltC's proxy statement/prospectus/consent solicitation statement when it is filed with the SEC.
-You can find more information about AltC's directors and executive officers in AltC's final prospectus filed with the SEC on July 7, 2021 and in the Annual Reports filed by AltC with the SEC on Form 10-K. Additional information regarding the participants in the proxy solicitation and a description of their direct and indirect interests will be included in the proxy statement/prospectus/consent solicitation statement when it becomes available.
-Shareholders, potential investors and other interested persons should read the proxy statement/prospectus/consent solicitation statement carefully when it becomes available before making any voting or investment decisions.
+Information regarding the persons who may, under SEC rules, be deemed participants in the solicitation of AltC's shareholders in connection will be set forth in AltC's proxy statement/prospectus/consent solicitation statement when it is filed with the SEC.
+You can find more information about AltC's directors and executive officers in AltC's final prospectus filed with the SEC on July 7, 2021 and in the Annual Reports filed by AltC with the SEC on Form 10-K. Additional information regarding the participants in the proxy solicitation and a description of their direct and indirect interests will be included in the proxy statement/prospectus/consent solicitation statement carefully when it becomes available before making any voting or investment decisions.
 You may obtain free copies of these documents from the sources indicated above.